Blackberries offer many health benefits. They’re full of vitamins and minerals like C, K, and manganese, high in fiber, and may boost brain health.

 2. They’re high in fiber

 Most people don’t get enough fiber in their diet.
 That’s a problem: A low-fiber diet has been linked to digestive problems like bloating, constipation, and stomach pain.
-And according to a 2013 study, not getting enough fiber may increase your risk of heart disease.
+And according to a

 A high-fiber diet may help you: